-CS/SB 198: Environmental Regulation Commission
+CS/CS/SB 198: Environmental Regulation Commission

 Environmental Regulation Commission; Requiring the Governor to appoint a new member to the commission within a certain timeframe after the occurrence of a vacancy; requiring certain proposed rules submitted to the commission to receive specified vote totals for approval or modification, etc.

 • Referred to Environmental Preservation and Conservation; Ethics and Elections; Rules -SJ 51

 • Introduced -SJ 51